crosstyan/stupid/README.md

 another way:

-manupulation of stack (context switch)
+manipulation of stack (context switch)

 (stateful)

-priemptive or not? that's a question
+pre-emptive or not? that's a question

 ## Everything is continuation